Editorial: Under cloud, Sarasota moves on redistricting

 The fact is that after eight years, per-district population is not evenly divided.

-The numbers provided by a consultant showed a variation, in four districts, between 4 percent and 5.5 percent below the would-be norm.
+The numbers provided by a consultant showed a variation, in four districts, between 4% and 5.5% below the would-be norm.
 Nothing particularly dramatic.
-District 5 — the coastal Osprey-Venice-Englewood district — was an estimated 7.6 percent above, though.
-And, as Hines pointed out, brings all above the 10-percent deviation standard of the U.S. Supreme Court.
+District 5 — the coastal Osprey-Venice-Englewood district — was an estimated 7.6% above, though.
+And, as Hines pointed out, brings all above the 10% deviation standard of the U.S. Supreme Court.

 A fair argument, again.